• Skip to primary navigation

 Instructions

-• In a large bowl, marinate sliced flank steak with the marinade ingredients as listed above for 20-25 mins.
-(Avoid over-marinating past this time frame or it can cause the beef to become mushy).
+• Marinate sliced flank steak with the marinade ingredients as listed above for 20-25 mins.

 • In a small bowl, combine the stir-fry sauce ingredients as listed above until the sugar has dissolved.
 Set aside.

 • Heat vegetable oil in a large pan on medium-high heat.
-Cook the beef until cooked and slightly browned, about 5-7 minutes.
+Once oil it hot, fry beef in a single layer until cooked and slightly browned on the edges, about 2-3 minutes.
 Remove it from the pan.

 • Reduce to medium heat.
-Then add onions, broccoli florets, carrots and red bell pepper into the pan.
-Then add ¼ cup or 60 ml water.
-Stir fry until all the water has evaporated, about 1 minute.
+Then add onions, broccoli florets, carrots, red bell pepper, followed by water.
+Stir fry until the water has evaporated, about 1 minute.

-• Pour in the stir-fry sauce and simmer until slightly thickened.
+• Add the sauce and simmer until slightly thickened.

-• Add the cooked beef and toss in the sauce until evenly coated.
+• Add cooked beef and toss in the sauce until evenly coated.
 Serve and enjoy!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!